tonethar/IGME-330-Spring-2022/projects/p1-final.md

 <hr>

-## I. Here ae the major requirements
+## I. Here are the major requirements
 - The app must have a 4th web component - `<app-navbar>`
 - The app must use `fetch()` instead of `XHR`
 - The app must use either Mapbox or Firebase